robrix/Many-Types-Make-Light-Work/Many Types Make Light Work.md

 }
 ```

-^ Now the various posts all just subclass `Post` directly, while `XMLParser` is completely independent and doesn’t need to know anything about `Post` at all.
+^ Now the RSS posts subclass `Post` directly, while `XMLParser` is completely independent and doesn’t need to know anything about `Post` at all.

 ^ By factoring parsing out of the `Post` hierarchy, we can vary it independently of the RSS & Atom post classes.
 We may still have work to do if a replacement for or addition to our parsing strategy doesn’t use the same interface, but by factoring it out in the first place we are free to abstract the variable concept of _parsing_ separately from the orthogonal concept of _data_.